 Malaria (and other immunizations and vaccinations)?

 For most tours, you will not need Japanese Encephalitis (which is required only during the monsoon season) nor Cholera (exposure would be very rare).
 Malaria is more controversial – at least in print, and may ultimately be more of a personal decision.
-The primary reasons a malaria prophylaxis would not be necessary is the short time you would be in Vietnam, the accommodations you would be staying in (mosquito-proof), the region and areas you are traveling in (along the coast and overnighting in urban environments where incidence is low).
+The primary reasons malaria prophylaxis would not be necessary is the short time you would be in Vietnam, the accommodations you would be staying in (mosquito-proof), the region and areas you are travelling in (along with the coast and overnighting in urban environments where incidence is low).
 Malaria occurs much more frequently in the low-altitude jungle areas that are sparsely inhabited.

 Travel Insurance recommendations?

 SARS, Avian flu, airline bankruptcies, and terrorist activity have made travel plans much more sensitive to disruption.
-You do need a travel insurance for all of our two-week tours.
+You do need travel insurance for all of our two-week tours.
 For a side-by-side comparative analysis of several leading insurance providers, go to www.insuremytrip.com.
 Specific companies you may wish to look at are:

 – Access America (www.accessamerica.com)

 – CSA Travel Protection (www.csatravelprotection.com)

 – Travel Guard International (www.travelguard.com)

 – Travel Insured International (www.travelinsured.com)